ACCESS-NRI/access-om3-configs/documentation/docs/pages/Updating-components.md

 All the components that make up OM3 (models, coupler, etc) are currently included as [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) and built using [CMake](https://cmake.org/).
 This means that, in a nutshell, updating a given component usually requires updating the git submodule and the CMake build system.

 ## Step by step instructions

 ### Submodule update
+!!! warning
+      **This page is out of date, and needs to be updated to the new Spack-based build process!
+We no longer use the COSIMA respository for ACCESS-OM3 builds**

 Although not required, we recommend starting the process from a clean git repository:
 ```console